Optimize your images with Fastly IO

 Enable Image Optimizer on your account

-Once you've signed up for a free Fastly account, you can enable an Image Optimizer trial and add IO to your services.
+Once you've signed up for a free Fastly account, you can enable Image Optimizer for your account.
+Image Optimizer is included with your use of Fastly up to certain limits.
+For more information, refer to the billing details.

-- Go to Account > Billing > Trials.
+- Go to Account > Billing > Products.

 - Open the Network Services section.